b1-systems/rke-former/README.md

 ## Kubernetes Deployment via RKE

-Before running _rke_ command make sure your ssh-key is added to your ssh-agent, so _rke_ can connect to all hosts through the bastion host.
+Before running _rke_ command make sure your ssh-agent is containing your ssh-key, to allow _rke_ to connect to all hosts through the bastion host.

 ```shell
 rke up